What typeS of events do you service?

 Do you charge for travel expenses?
-If yes, how much do you charge?
+If so, how much do you charge?

-Yes, if it’s outside of the Portland city limits.
-We charge a flat $0.75 per mile from our company headquarters.
+Yes, if it’s more than 30 miles outside of the Portland city limits.
+But the actual cost depends on the distance from our office in NW Portland.
 It’s not much, but it’s enough to cover gas for our DJs to get to and from your event.
-Also if you need the DJ to travel over 120 miles in each direction, we require that you pay for accomadation for one night’s stay at a local hotel.
+Also, if you need the DJ to travel over 120 miles in each direction, we require that you pay for hotel/accommodation for one night’s stay at a local hotel.
 We don’t want our DJs driving home for 2 hours after a wedding that ended at 12am.